DinaMelon/DinaMelon/README.md

 I also have a `CheckFiles` project for analyzing files in the file system, including sorting files by size and a GUI component.

-### 🤖 AI & Computer Vision

-I'm interested in applying AI to practical software engineering problems.

-One of my current directions is developing systems that can:

-* analyze technical drawings;
-* detect objects and their components;
-* extract dimensions from drawings;
-* analyze 3D models;
-* compare drawings with 3D models;
-* identify discrepancies automatically.

----

 ## 🎨 3D & Digital Technologies

 Besides programming, I work with **Blender and 3D graphics**.